nayracoop/nayra-cms-api/docs/users.md

 ### `GET` Get all users
 - path: `GET` api/users
-- small description: Returns all users of the same account of the creator's token.
-If query params are provided, then returns only the users matching those filters.
+- small description: Returns all users of the same account of the requester's token.
+If query params are provided, then it returns only the users matching those filters.
 - path parameters: null
 - query parameters:
     ```